astropy/halotools/docs/tutorials/raw_halocats.rst

 from scratch by downloading raw ASCII halo catalog data and producing your own reduced binary, appropriately processed for your science target.
-Before following this tutorial, you will probably find it helpful to first read the :ref:`using-halocat-binaries`, so that you have a sense of what the end product will be like to work with.
+Before following this tutorial, you will probably find it helpful to first read the :ref:`using_halocat_binaries`, so that you have a sense of what the end product will be like to work with.